dannyirwin/phase-2-group-project/README.md

 ### Set up your front-end

-Open a new tab in your terminal and navigate into the directory where the game files live.
+Open a new tab in your terminal and navigate into the directory.
 First run `npm install` to install the node dependencies.
 Then run `npm-start` to view the page.

 ## Features

+- Color palette is generated from a user provided input.
+- User can save and remove any number palettes.
+- Site Theme shifts according to the selected palette.

 ## Code Snippets